decentralized-identity/presentation-exchange/spec/spec.md

-The following section details where the _Presentation Submission_ is to be embedded within a target data structure, as well as how to formulate the [JSONPath](https://goessner.net/articles/JsonPath/) expressions to select the credentials within the target data structure.
+The following section details where the _Presentation Submission_ is to be embedded within a target data structure, as well as how to formulate the [JSONPath](https://goessner.net/articles/JsonPath/) expressions to select the claims within the target data structure.

 #### Embed Locations